kai-zhang-er/TAMP-paper-list/README.md

 - 2019 Automated Planning for Robotics
 - 2016 Automated planning and acting
 - 2021 integrate motion and task planning
+- 2022 Task and motion planning methods: applications and limitations
+- 2023 A Review of Classical and Learning Based Approaches in Task and Motion Planning

 ## PHD thesis
 - PHD 2019 Online Distributed Motion Planning